RKHS & Kernel Methods

 Looking Ahead: From Function Spaces to Manifolds

-The next stage of the curriculum moves from function spaces to geometric spaces.
-The Musical Isomorphisms (\(\sharp\) and \(\flat\)) from calc-25 will generalize from a single inner product to a Riemannian metric tensor that varies from point to point.
-The spectral methods of calc-27 will become the eigenvalues of the Laplace-Beltrami operator on smooth manifolds.
+Now, we will move from function spaces to geometric spaces.
+The Musical Isomorphisms (\(\sharp\) and \(\flat\)) will generalize from a single inner product to a Riemannian metric tensor that varies from point to point.
+The spectral methods will be fundamentally powered by the eigenvalues and eigenfunctions of the Laplace-Beltrami operator on smooth manifolds.
 And the reproducing property of RKHS will find its echo in the equivariance constraints of Geometric Deep Learning: just as the kernel encodes the "right" notion of similarity in function space, the group action encodes the "right" notion of symmetry on geometric domains.

 The Functional Analysis series has given us the language of infinite-dimensional mathematics.
 The geometry series will give us its shape.